Baby taken in stolen car found shivering in cold 20 miles away

 Houston police responded and took the child to Texas Children's Hospital as a precaution.

-Around 1 a.m., police found the couple's stolen car on the 610 Loop, where the suspects inside led officers on a chase.
+Around 1 a.m., police found the couple's stolen car on the 610 South Loop, near Highway 225, where the suspects inside led officers on a chase.

 The car finally stopped off T.C.
 Jester and the North Loop.
-Two suspects, believed to be 18 or 19 years old, were taken into custody and questioned.
+Two suspects, identified as 18-year-old Jabari Davis and 19-year-old Vincent Cannady, were taken into custody and questioned.

 "It's pretty chilly out here and a lot of wild animals running around out there.
 Things could've ended very differently had the park ranger not come by here and located the baby," said Kerry Clopton with HFD.